 Yes.
 States have regulated the pawn industry for decades, and most pawnbrokers are licensed and regulated by local authorities as well.
 We are subject to such federal laws as the Truth In Lending Act, Equal Credit Opportunity Act, Fair Credit Reporting Act, Patriot Act, and Federal Trade Commission Rules on Data Privacy and Security Transfer, as well as Federal Firearms Licenses for shops that deal with firearms.
 At the federal level, we are regulated by the Consumer Financial Protection Bureau (CFPB), Federal Trade Commission (FTC), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Treasury Department.

 Yes.
 We accept firearms as collateral for pawn loans and sell firearms at all of our locations*.
 We are registered as a firearms dealer and must comply with all federal regulations.
 In addition, Pelican Pawn adds trigger locks to every sold firearm as an added safety initiative.

 Less than 1 percent of items are identified as stolen goods.

 Pawnshops are actually the worst place to try and get rid of stolen merchandise, despite what you see on television or in the movies.
 Pawnshops are highly regulated, work very closely with local and federal law enforcement officials, and train their staff to be on the lookout for and identify stolen property.
-In addition, Cash America’s pawnshops all utilize an Internet-based crime-fighting tool called leadsonline.com, in which every pawn transaction is shared with police departments nationwide on a daily basis.
+In addition, Pelican Pawn’s pawnshops all utilize an Internet-based crime-fighting tool called leadsonline.com, in which every pawn transaction is shared with police departments nationwide on a daily basis.